-Schweickert & Ganassin, LLP has more than 120 years of combined experienced handling complex injury cases, including birth injuries.
+Schweickert Ganassin Krzak Rundio, LLP has more than 120 years of combined experienced handling complex injury cases, including birth injuries.
 If a doctor's negligence led to your child's injury, contact us right away.

 We handle complex, long-term injury cases